SPIRAL

 VISUAL DEVELOPMENT

-After the tone, style and the story were set in place, Will worked closely with Lesly AvendaƱo Sanchez (choreographer and dancer) the composing team (Jack Chown and Rudi Falla) cinematographer (Will Gething) and production designer (Darcy Norgan) to block out the drum beats, the dance moves and the paper explosions in order to time these up and create a sense of flow to the piece as a whole.
+After the tone, style and the story were set in place, I worked closely with Lesly AvendaƱo Sanchez (choreographer and dancer) the composing team (Jack Chown and Rudi Falla) cinematographer (Will Gething) and production designer (Darcy Norgan) to block out the drum beats, the dance moves and the paper explosions in order to time these up and create a sense of flow to the piece as a whole.
 It involved intense rehearsal sessions to work out each beat of the film.

 Here are some examples of those storyboards: